kubedb/cli/docs/concepts/databases/mongodb.md

 Error from server (Forbidden): error when creating "./mongodb.yaml": admission webhook "mongodb.validators.kubedb.com" denied the request: environment variable MONGO_INITDB_ROOT_USERNAME is forbidden to use in MongoDB spec
 ```

-Also, note that KubeDB does not allow to update the environment variables as updating them does not have any effect once the database is created.
+Also, note that KubeDB does not allow updating the environment variables as updating them does not have any effect once the database is created.
 If you try to update environment variables, KubeDB operator will reject the request with following error,

 ```ini
 Error from server (BadRequest): error when applying patch: